ForU/calypso/calypso/README.md

 + Connection Management.

+# About Design
+refer to [proto.md!](./proto.md) for more information about the design and usage.

-# For more...
+# About Usage
-refer to proto.md for more information about the design and usage.
+refer to [app.py!](../app/app.py) for more information about the design and usage.